stevermeister/ngx-cookie-service/README.md

 Angular service to read, set and delete browser cookies.
 Originally based on the [ng2-cookies](https://www.npmjs.com/package/ng2-cookies) library.
 The experienced team behind [Studytube](https://www.studytube.nl/) will take care of our cookie service from now on.

+> Note: `ViewEngine` support has been removed on 13.x.x.
+See [compatability matrix](https://github.com/stevermeister/ngx-cookie-service#supported-versions) for details

 # Installation

 ```bash